aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-style-in-five-minutes/index.md

 In this blog post I will show you the steps I took to override the default theme style of my Github pages blog after I selected the default theme in part 1.

 > Note: Jekyll, the engine behind github pages applies the selected theme during its markdown file transformation process.
-For the cayment theme the default theme files are located in the jekyll themes repository located at: [https://github.com/pages-themes/cayman](https://github.com/pages-themes/cayman).
+The default theme files for the caymen theme that I selected, are located in the jekyll themes repository at: [https://github.com/pages-themes/cayman](https://github.com/pages-themes/cayman).

 ## How styles are applied by Github pages

-Before showing the steps I took to override he default theme style of this blog, It would be helpful to describe how styles are applied by Github pages.
+It would be helpful to describe how styles are applied by Github pages, before showing the steps I took to override the default theme style of this blog.

 The default style that Jekyll applies for the cayman theme is located at [https://github.com/pages-themes/cayman/blob/master/assets/css/style.scss](https://github.com/pages-themes/cayman/blob/master/assets/css/style.scss).